ROCm/rocprofiler-compute/docs/index.rst

 ROCm Compute Profiler documentation
 ***********************************

-ROCm Compute Profiler documentation provides a comprehensive overview of ROCm Compute Profiler.
+This documentation provides a comprehensive overview of the ROCm Compute Profiler tool.
 In addition to a full deployment guide with installation instructions, this documentation also explains the ideas motivating the design behind the tool and its components.

 If you're new to ROCm Compute Profiler, familiarize yourself with the tool by reviewing the chapters that follow and gradually learn its more advanced features.
 To get